School Board Policy 709 -

 4th report: Student will be suspended from the bus for 5 days or longer.

-5th report: Student will be suspended from the bus for 10 days or loss of privileges for remainder of school year.
+5th report: Student will be suspended from the bus for 10 days or loss of privileges for the remainder of the school year.

 6th report: Meeting with parent/guardian.
 Possible loss of bus ridership privileges for the remainder of the school year.